ChristopherBrum/rb130/blocks/blocks.md

 ### Closure and Binding

-In Ruby the idea of a closure is implemented by saving a chunk of code within a _block_ and can be passed around an executed at a later time and place.
-These closures can also be encapsulated within a Proc object or a lambda.
-In order for closures to be able to be executed at a later time and place while maintaining its bindings it must retain a memory of the surrounding context in which it was defined.
+In Ruby the idea of a closure is implemented by saving a chunk of code so that it can be passed around an executed at a later time and place.

+> _In order for a block to actually be passed around and executed a later time/place it must be encapsulated within a Proc or lambda._

+If we want to get technical; a block by itself is not actually a closure, but when encapsulated within a Proc or a lambda a closure is created.
+For the purposes of discussing closures in Ruby though, it's easier just to think of blocks as closures.
+When a closure is created all artifacts within its scope can be have a binding created to the closure so that these artifacts can be utilized when the closure is executed.

 ```ruby
 name = "Chris"